PseudoDevs/IamGhost/FATAL10.md

-Last updated: 2024-04-02 18:09:09
+Last updated: 2024-04-02 18:09:42
-Random Quote: Bodily exercise, when compulsory, does no harm to the body; but knowledge which is acquired under compulsion obtains no hold on the mind. - Plato
+Random Quote: Truth is powerful and it prevails. - Sojourner Truth